 Abraham Maslow suggested that if you meet the physiological, safety, social, self-esteem and self-fulfilment needs of workers, they will produce more and be happier.
 Physiological needs include food and drink.
 Safety is one of the most basic needs and not only includes equipment but procedures that let employees know you care about their work environment.
 Other elements of work safety include:

 - stability of employment,

 - positive work environment.

-In many industries the main factors motivating employees are economic, which translates into a good long-term employment contract, high hourly wage, respect for the supervisor.
-Although majority of workers state that financial factor is very important for them and you might hope that standard salaries and benefits would be enough to keep employees working diligently, this is often not the case.
+In many industries, the main factors motivating employees are economical, which translates into a good long-term employment contract, high hourly wage, and respect for the supervisor.
+Although the majority of workers state that the financial factor is very important for them and you might hope that standard salaries and benefits would be enough to keep employees working diligently, this is often not the case.
 The importance of salary is closely connected with the level of income.
-The higher the income the less dominant financial motivation is.
-Once a certain level of income is achieved there are other needs which become more relevant such as social needs, self-esteem, self-accomplishment.
-Using such motivators will pay off, as the staff retention will decrease and employees start to recognize company goals as their own.
-And surely a good manager knows how to incorporate different motivational tools, add incentives and involve employees in the business to achieve a strong motivation to work harder.
+The higher the income, the less dominant financial motivation is.
+Once a certain level of income is achieved, there are other needs that become more relevant such as social needs, self-esteem, and self-accomplishment.
+Using such motivators will pay off, as staff retention will decrease and employees start to recognize company goals as their own.
+And surely, a good manager knows how to incorporate different motivational tools, add incentives, team-building and involve employees in the business to achieve a strong motivation to work harder.

 Motivate production workers by addressing their higher needs